rubenwgs/WuS/Data_Modelling_and_Databases/Book/Chapter8/DMDB_BN_CH8.md

 ### 8.2.1 View Removal

-An extrem modification of a view is to `delete` it altogether.
+An extreme modification of a view is to `delete` it altogether.
 This modification may be done whether or not the view is updatable.
 A typical `DROP` statement is

 ```sql
     DROP VIEW ParamountMovies;